OpusCapita/react-showroom-client/README.md

 # Showroom

-Library and realtime for React based components.
+## Synopsis

+React based components catalog which provide a **documentation** and **live examples**.

 ## Motivation to develop

-*
+* Easilly browsing with examples to pick the most appropriate component for your current task
 * Provide an **always actual documentation**

 ## Usage